Copenhagen Opera House: Controversy

-After the inauguration of the Opera, architect Henning Larsen took the unusual step to write a critical book about the building and how it was built.
-Larsen here distances himself from the Opera and calls it a "mausoleum" for Mærsk Mc-Kinney Møller and "without comparison the most owner-infected [bygherreinficerede] 'worst-case' in my fifty years as an independent architect – squeezed between the Phantom of the Opera himself [i.e., Mærsk Mc-Kinney Møller], shipping magnates, and lawyers."
-In both Denmark and internationally it is unusual for an architect to publish such disparaging critique of one of their own buildings and of the owner who commissioned the work.
+After the inauguration of the Opera, architect Henning Larsen took an unusual step to write a critical book about the building and how it was built.
+Larsen here distances himself from the opera and calls it a "mausoleum" for Mærsk Mc-Kinney Møller and "without comparison the most owner-infected [bygherreinficerede] 'worst-case' in my fifty years as an independent architect—squeezed between the Phantom of the Opera himself [i.e., Mærsk Mc-Kinney Møller], shipping magnates, and lawyers."
+In both Denmark and internationally, it is unusual for an architect to publish such disparaging criticism of one of their own buildings and of the owner who commissioned the work.
 Henning Larsen was deeply and genuinely offended by the way Mærsk Mc-Kinney Møller had treated him and his building, which the book documents in detail.
-As such the book is a rare and interesting document in terms of both architectural and cultural history.
+As such, the book is a rare and interesting document in terms of both architectural and cultural history.